Miami (Will Smith song): Music video

 In the music video for the song, Smith and members of his band are freezing in Philadelphia, where it is -30 F, causing a bandmate to curse Jack Frost.
 They hop on a plane to Miami, and are shown going around Miami in their car and various scenes morph into one another.
 Actress Eva Mendes appears driving a car next to Smith and his bandmates.
-The video ends with Will Smith and his band performing a concert.
+The video ends with Will Smith and his band performing a concert, where the music changes from the original track, to its "Miami Mix" track.
 The video features samples from Gloria Estefan's hits "Conga" and "You'll Be Mine (Party Time)".